 Interested in submitting games for publication?

-Chara Games does intend to publish games by other designers in the future!
+Chara Games does publish games by other designers!

 Here are some guidelines you should consider before contacting us about a game design:

 1) We will only review a designed game, not a game concept.

 Make sure you have tested, blind-tested, and tested your game some more.
 For information on this testing process, check out our "Behind The Joy" blog.